r1-prototype-studies/DotNet/README.md

   services.Configure<EmailSettings>(c => configuration.GetSection("EmailSettings"));
   ```
 * GetService() returns null if a service does not exist, GetRequiredService() throws an exception instead.
 If you're using a third-party container, use GetRequiredService where possible - in the event of an exception, the third party container may be able to provide diagnostics so you can work out why an expected service wasn't registered.
+* Microservices Communication Types
+  * Request driven architecture
+    * services communicate using http/rpc
+    * Clear control of flow.
+Easy to understand the sequence of actions.
+    * Drawback is if one of the dependant service is down, there is a high chance to exclude that call.
+  * Event driven architecture
+    * Services do not call each other.
+Communication happens over message broker.
+    * Consumers and providers does not know each other.
+So they can be maintained and deployed independently.
+    * Someone should understand without looking thru the code.
+  * Hybrid architecture
+* Properties of a queue
+  * Name
+  * Durable
+  * Exclusive
+  * AutoDelete
+* Exchange Types
+  * Direct Exchanges
+    * Messages are sent to one queue
+  * Topic Exchanges
+    * Messages are sent to multiple queues
+    * variation of publish / subscribe pattern
+  * Fanout Exchanges
+    * Messages sent to more than one queue
+    * For broadcasting
+  * Header Exchanges

 ## Steps
 1. Download the code from https://github.com/aspnetrun/run-aspnetcore-microservices